 That’s a great insight in itself, but what if I told you the listing above yours is getting double the clicks your website gets and making double the money?

 It could be a gap of thousands of clicks.
-That would represent a lot of money being lost to a competitor.
+That would represent a lot of money being lost to a competitor, wouldn’t it?

 By using our keyword estimator to find search share totals, you may be motivated to improve your listing to better outrank or outperform your competitors, especially when their site is getting twice or three times as much traffic as yours, but their position is only one place above yours.

 Use the traffic estimator to know when to update SERP copy quality

 One immediate benefit I found right after building the Search Traffic Estimator is the ability to refine SERP listing copy quality.

 The listings you have in the SERPS must be studied carefully.
-This is also true for other micro-posts on the web like on Facebook.
+This is also true for other micro-posts on social networks like Facebook.
 Their structure and content are critical to success online.